who-jonson/eslint-config/README.md

   // Or customize the stylistic rules
   stylistic: {
     indent: 2, // 4, or 'tab'
-    quotes: 'single', // or 'double'
+    quotes: 'single' // or 'double'
   },

   // TypeScript and Vue are autodetected, you can also explicitly enable them: